AmbiqAI/heartkit/results/README.md

 # Results

-This folder is used to cache results from runs including trainined models and validation data sets.
+This folder is used to cache results from runs including trained models and validation data sets.